-A special note for people in Arizona: Single-family homes producing less than 400 gallons of greywater per day do not need a permit for a greywater irrigation system unless a local jurisdiction has passed an ordinance requiring one.
-Most of the big cities there have now passed some type of ordinance to that effect.
+Under Arizona state law, single-family homes producing less than 400 gallons of graywater per day do not need a permit for a greywater irrigation system.
+The exception is when a local jurisdiction has passed an ordinance requiring one.
+Unfortunately most big cities there have passed some type of ordinance requiring a permit.
 Multi-family, Commercial, and institutional systems always require a permit even in Arizona.
 Our Code Compliance form will help them issue your permit.